odoo/documentation/content/applications/inventory_and_mrp/inventory/shipping/setup/sendcloud_shipping.rst

    in the Odoo database.

 .. important::
-   Odoo integration of Sendcloud does **not** work on free plans of Sendcloud.
+   Odoo integration of Sendcloud works on free Sendcloud plans *only* if a bank account is linked, since Sendcloud won't ship for free.
+To use shipping rules or individual custom carrier contacts, a paid plan of Sendcloud is required.

 Warehouse configuration
 -----------------------